thewchan/uxf/README.md

       )
     }

-For this final variation we've gathered all the window data into a single table type and laid it out for human readability.
-We could, of course, have just written it as `(Geometry 615 252 592 636 1.1 28 42 140 81 1.0 57 98 89 22 0.5)`.
+For this variation we've gathered all the window data into a single table type and laid it out for human readability.
+We could, of course, have just written it as `(Geometry 615 252 592 636 1.1 28 42 140 81 1.0 57 98 89 22
+0.5)`.

 ### Database to UXF